-17 What are the rules for employing foreign workers and what are the sanctions for employing a foreign worker who does not have a right to work in the jurisdiction?
+What are the rules for employing foreign workers and what are the sanctions for employing a foreign worker who does not have a right to work in the jurisdiction?

-All employers must obtain a work pass for their foreign employees, save for work pass-exempt activities and certain activities that do not require MOM notification.
+All employers must obtain a work pass for their foreign employees, save for employees who have an existing personalised employment pass, work pass-exempt activities and certain activities that do not require MOM notification.
 The work pass is valid only for the employer, type of employment and period expressly specified.
 The issuance of a work pass comes with mandatory conditions that both the employer and the foreign employee must comply with.
-All employers are required by the Employment Act and the Employment of Foreign Manpower Act to keep a register of foreign employees to whom work passes have been issued.
+All employers are required by the Employment Act 1968 and the Employment of Foreign Manpower Act 1990 to keep a register of foreign employees to whom work passes have been issued.

 It is an offence to employ an unauthorised foreign worker.
-Offenders are liable for a fine between S\$5,000 and S\$30,000 or imprisonment for up to one year, or both.
-For subsequent convictions, offenders face mandatory imprisonment and a fine of between S\$10,000 and S\$30,000.
+Offenders are liable for a fine between \$\$5,000 and \$\$30,000, imprisonment for up to one year, or both.
+For subsequent convictions, offenders face mandatory imprisonment and a fine of between \$\$10,000 and \$\$30,000.

-Resident labour market test

-18 Is a labour market test required as a precursor to a short or long-term visa?
+Resident labour market test Is a labour market test required as a precursor to a short or long-term visa?

-Before applying for an Employment Pass or S Pass, employers must advertise the job on MyCareersFuture and consider all candidates fairly.
+Before applying for an Employment pass or S Pass, employers must advertise the job on MyCareersFuture and consider all candidates fairly.
 The advertisement should clearly explain the job requirements and salary offered to attract the right candidates.
 It should not contain discriminatory words or phrases and must be open for at least 28 days.